jafaryor/algorithms-and-data-structures/src/sort/count/readme.md

 * __Step III__

-    In this step we place the input array `A` element at sorted position by taking help of constructed count array `C` ,i.e what we constructed in step two.
+    In this step we place the input array `A` element at sorted position by taking help of constructed count array `C`, i.e what we constructed in step two.
 We used the result array `B` to store the sorted elements.
 Here we handled the index of `B` start from zero.

     ![counting-sort-III](./images/counting-sort-III.gif)